-The COVID-19 pandemic is affecting everyone not just in terms of health.
-Very few people are immune, whether employed in work or the self-employed with businesses.
-All are likely to have been hit hard by the pandemic.
+The COVID-19 pandemic had significant repercussions not just in terms of health.
+Few people have been immune to its impacts, whether employed or self-employed with businesses, many are likely to have been affected by the pandemic.

-Think of a time in the future when there is no lock-down or social distancing and everyone is back to work.
-If you were off sick how would you be able to cope financially?
-What help would be available from the Government and lenders?
+As we move out of restrictions think of a time in the future if you were off sick.
+How would you be able to cope financially now that the government support is being removed and there is no furlough pay and less support from mortgage lenders?
 You may think this will not happen to you but the Department of Health and Social Care’s study of Health in the Workplace, in July 2019, stated that 1 in 25 people in the UK are unable to work due to serious illness or injury.

-If you are off work due to accident or sickness, the first option may be help from your employer (if you are employed).
+If you are off work due to an accident or sickness, the first option may be help from your employer (if you are employed).
 However, whilst some employers offer full pay for periods of 6 months or longer, the reality for many is no employer help at all and your only entitlement is Statutory Sick Pay (SSP).
-This is currently £95.85 per week compared to the average UK wage in 2019 of £511 per week.
-Imagine, instead of having 80% of your wage, as may be the case for furloughed staff or the self-employed being able to claim support, only having less than 19% of your wage on SSP.
-To make matters worse lenders usually have no obligation to offer a payment holiday and there is little help available for renters.
-For the self employed the situation is likely to be even starker.
+This is currently £96.35 per week compared to the average UK wage in 2019 of £511 per week.
+Imagine, having to survive on less than 19% of your wage on SSP.

 You might think about using your savings.
-The Money Advice Service recommends having the equivalent of 3 months wages in savings as a minimum and you might be in the fortunate position that you have this at least.
+For those who have had the chance to save, the Money Advice Service recommends having the equivalent of 3 months' wages in savings as a minimum.

 Another benefit of income protection can be the fact that you can still be in receipt of Government benefits alongside your protection.
 So rather than one or the other, your income can be helped by both.